 A beginners guide to TikTok in 2020.

-Lately, due to the current state of the world that we find ourselves in, I have been glued to my phone while practising social distancing (...of course outside of office hours 👀 ).
-I've spent a lot of times watching videos on TikTok – there's so much content I never knew I wanted to watch.
+Lately, due to the current state of the world that we find ourselves in, I've been glued to my phone while practising social distancing (...of course outside of office hours 👀 ).
+I've spent a lot of time watching videos on TikTok – there's so much content I never knew I wanted to watch.

-Most of our previous posts have been about Facebook Ads since Zalster is a Facebook and Instagram Marketing Partner.
+Most of our previous posts have been about Facebook Ads since Zalster is a Facebook Marketing Partner and Instagram Partner.
 Now we want to start mixing it up a bit and will incorporate more and more content about other social platforms that we find interesting.
 Starting with TikTok!

 TikTok is a social platform for short-form video.
 Since the start in 2018 the platform has been growing rapidly – faster than Instagram back in the days.
 It's basically a viral video app where users create, upload and watch short videos.
 Remember Musical.ly?
 Well, Tiktok's mother company ByteDance acquired the app and merged TikTok and Musical.ly into one, keeping the name TikTok.